tarwn/lessthandot-hugo/blogs/content/posts/2009-05-17-ssis-import-all-text-files-use-regex-par.md

 	dbo.ResumeText
 WHERE processed = 0
 ```
 In a real life situation, be sure to configure your error output always.
 Now bring over a script component and when prompted, select transformation component type.
 Connect the flow from the source to this script component.
 There are a few things that need to be done in the script components input and output columns before coding it.
 Select Input Columns and tick the columns from the input we see from the source.
 Make sure these are ReadOnly.
 Go to Input and Outputs next.
 Add two output columns.
 Name them, emailout and identout.
 Use DT\_I4 for the ident sense we used INT for the seed and key.
 Then all we need out for this task is the email string so use DT\_STR as the type for the emailout type.
 Highlight Ouput 0 again and change SynchronousInputID to None.
 Go back to the script section and click the edit script button to open the designer.
 The following code is pretty self explaining as the first script task we created was.
-The first thing we do is find all the emails in the contents column and build a string delimited by “;”.
+The first thing we do is find all the emails in the contents column and build a string delimited by ";".
 This returns and then builds the new row for inserting into the ResumeDetail table while retaining the key.
 The regular expression patter is a typical email pattern.
 There are dozens of these out there on the net.
 I would try a few and see which fits your requirements the best.
-One thing you'll see in the code is, I set the email column to “No emails found” if there are none.
+One thing you'll see in the code is, I set the email column to "No emails found" if there are none.
 I wouldn't do this in real life and would use a Boolean value to keep with using the correct data type per need.
 In this example I'm testing only so if you use this, please change this so you do not cause senseless performance gains by misusing data types in the table designs.

 ```CSHARP
 using System;